Orthoses

 |

-When to Expect the Decision We will send a detailed decision letter by the fifth business day following receipt of a request.
+When to Expect the Decision We will send a detailed decision letter by the fifth business day, not to exceed seven calendar days following receipt of a request.
 Expedited requests: We will review the reason for the expedited request.
 If we decide there is a valid need for an expedited review, we will make reasonable efforts to send a decision within two business days. |

 Deliver the Orthoses Within 60 Days